Tour NC Lighthouses

 There have been many changes and even moves in the history of this lighthouse, making it a fantastic place to visit with lots of history and intriguing stories to hear.

-Lighthouse climbers should expect seasonal operations.
-Dates and hours were not available at the time of publication because of interior paint restoration work.
+Cape Hatteras is one of those lighthouses in North Carolina where climbers should expect seasonal operations.
 When open, tickets are $8 to climb, $4 for children and seniors. https://www.nps.gov/caha/planyourvisit/chls.htm

 Address: 46379 Lighthouse Rd, Buxton, NC 27920